deepfence/ThreatStryker-docs/docs/docs/sensors/aws-fargate.md

 ### Add the Container

 Click on the *Add Container* button to create a standard container for the ThreatStryker agent.
-Set image as *docker.io/deepfenceio/deepfence_agent:FargateScratch*.
+Set image as _**quay.io/deepfenceio/deepfence_agent:3.7.3-fargate**_

 **Check** the private repository authentication and add the secret name or ARN from *IAM role creation step* to access Deepfence Quay.
-In the environment section, do **NOT** mark it as essential.
+In the environment section, **DO NOT** mark it as essential.

-You need to note down the name of the agent container (*FargateAgentSidecarScratch* in our example), which you will have to specify in *Volumes From* section in application container task definition section later.
+You need to note down the name of the agent container (*deepfence-agent* in our example), which you will have to specify in *Volumes From* section in application container task definition section later.

 Finally, click the *Add* button to create the deepfence agent container: